How to uninstall Capture One on Windows Vista, Windows 7, Windows 8, Windows 8.1, Windows 10?

 NOTE: There will be sub-folders for every version installed containing user.config with the preferences.

 If you are running Windows XP, click here for your uninstall directions.

 1. If activated, deactivate Capture One so that the license key could be used to activate the software on another computer or on the same computer but with different hardware.
 This can be done by navigating to Capture One -> License...->Deactivate or from your account on the captureone.com website in the Manage License section.
 Deactivate Capture One.

 3. Drag the Capture One application from your Applications folder to the trash.

 4. In Capture One 7/8/9/10/11/12/20, make a backup of the default Capture One session or catalog if you have to work in it later.
 Go to Users -> Username -> Pictures and then delete the default session or catalog.

 In Capture One 5/6, go to Users -> Username -> Pictures -> Capture One Library -> Capture One.col (Capture One.col50) and delete it.

 Method 1.
 Go to the Library folder from Finder by navigating to Go -> Go to folder.

 You can then enter the folder destination "~/Library".

 Method 2.
-Alternatively, you can press Go in the finder menu next to the Apple icon, hold the Shift key when going down through the list, and select the Library option there.
-You will be redirected to the hidden Library folder.
+Alternatively, you can press Go in the finder menu next to the Apple icon, hold the Option key when going down through the list, and select the Library folder there.
+You will be redirected to the Library folder.